 We’re proving that compassion is the most powerful antidote to fear.

-Harm reduction vending machines are an evidence-based, low-barrier strategy to provide free life-saving Naloxone and educational resources directly into the hands of people who use drugs (PWUD), their families, and community members — meeting people where they are and reducing overdose deaths.
-Each installation includes local training, community engagement, and tracking to measure real-time impact.
+Overdose prevention vending machines are an evidence-based, low-barrier strategy to provide free life-saving Naloxone and educational resources directly into the hands of people who use drugs (PWUD), their families, and community members — meeting people where they are, removing stigma and saving lives.

 Professional athletes, musicians, and creators use their platforms to destigmatize addiction and amplify hope.
 These collaborations turn recovery into a national conversation and bring new audiences into the mission.